alegrey91/harpoon/docs/commands.md

 ## Capture

 The `capture` command is the "core" of `harpoon`.
-This trace the function symbols passed as argument for the give binary.
+This traces the function symbols passed as argument for the give binary.

 ```sh
 sudo harpoon capture -f github.com/user/repo/pkg/pkgname.functionName .harpoon/packagebin.test